General Resort Information

 Your handicapped tag from your home state will get you free valet parking at any Disney resort.

 Tables in Wonderland members receive complimentary valet parking when dining at a participating restaurant.
-Simply show your membership card to the valet when you drop off your car.
+Simply show your membership card and receipt to the valet when you pick up your car.
+You may have to surrender your receipt to the valet, so be sure to ask your server for a duplicate copy if you need one for business purposes.

 NOTE: Valet parking at these resorts is NOT reciprocal with Disney resorts offering valet parking.
 (In other words, WDW Swan and Dolphin will not honor Disney resort parking hang tags and vice versa.)